tiagordc/raspberry-pi-qt-builds/README.md

 # rpi-build-qt-pyqt

-Build the latest Qt5 and PyQt5 on a Raspberry Pi
+Build the latest Qt5 and PyQt5 on a Raspberry Pi (no cross compiling)

 Tested with Qt5.15.2 and PyQt5-5.15.2 on a Raspberry Pi 4 Model B 4GB

-Do at your own risk and make sure you know what you're doing because I don't.
+Also tested to work with PyInstaller and PyArmor to create standalone packages

+Could only make it work with sip 4.19, recent versions break the compatibility with PyInstaller

 # Build